fabriciombc/jokenpo-javaXpert6/README.md

 # jokenpo-javaXpert6
-Class exercise on loops in java
+Class exercise on conditional in Java